There is nothing intrinsically wrong with gratification,

 even on these levels we need to be responsible, getting enough fresh

-air, the right fluids and foods, etc.
+air, the right fluids and foods, not getting caught in blizzards, etc.

 Higher Physical Need Fulfillment